abuseofnotation/abuseofnotation.github.io/cv.md

 layout: blog
 ---

-I like computers, art, and bringing ideas to life.
+I like computers, art, and bringing ideas to life --- a full-stack web developer, experienced also in UX, design, project management and technical writing.

 Personal Info
 ==